-The calculation of a delta smelt index from the 20mm survey began in the early to mid-2000s, after which an index was produced for all previous years.
+The calculation of a delta smelt index from the 20-mm survey began in the early to mid-2000s, after which an index was produced for all previous years.
 Prior the mid-2000s, no index had been calculated or distributed.
-Unlike other long term monitoring project surveys operated out of the CDFG Bay-Delta, East office, the 20mm index does not use a weighted value that takes spatial area into account.
-Instead, the 20mm index is calculated by summing the geometric means of delta smelt catch over a specific period of time for each year.
-At this time, there has been no formula established to calculate indices for any species other than delta smelt from 20mm survey data.
+At this time, there has been no formula established to calculate indices for any species other than delta smelt from 20-mm survey data.

-The index is calculated each year once the 20mm data have been though the quality assurance and quality control (QA/QC) process.
-The calculation of the delta smelt index from 20mm data has been facilitated by a series of queries in the 20mm database housed at the Bay-Delta, East office.
+The index is calculated each year once the 20-mm data have been though the quality assurance and quality control (QA/QC) process.
+The calculation of the delta smelt index from 20-mm data has been facilitated by a series of queries in the 20-mm database housed at the Bay-Delta, East office.
 The following is a summary of the methods used by the queries to calculate the index.

 For consistency among years, surveys 1 through 9 are considered for the purpose of index calculation.
 The index is calculated using the data from only 4 of these surveys: the two before and the two after the point where the average length of delta smelt (less than 60mm in length) equals 20mm.
-From this subset of surveys, the delta smelt catch-per-unit-effort (CPUE) is calculated for each station (for consistency among years, a subset of the 41 "core" stations is used).
+From this subset of surveys, the delta smelt catch-per-unit-effort (CPUE) is calculated for each "core" station, which includes 41 stations that have been consistently sampled throughout the history of the survey.
 To each station's CPUE, 1 is added, and then a log10 transformation is performed.
 For example: